vicentinileonardo/old_website/projects.md

 ### Project description

-A web app that allows users to register, login, and find other users based on their preferences.
-A simple chat system was implemented as well.
+A web app that allows users to register, login, and find other users based on their **preferences**.
+A simple **chat system** was implemented as well.
 The goal of the project was to learn to design and develop RESTful APIs using Node.js and Express.js.
 The project was developed in a team of 5 people and Scrum was adopted as an agile workflow methodology.
 Pair programming was also adopted as a development technique since it was the first time working with Node.js and REST for some of the team members.